FatimaMarq14/2143-OOP/Assignments/README.md

 ## Assignments

-The following are the assignments and Programs that we turned in throughout the semester.
+The following are the Assignments and Programs that we turned in throughout the semester.

 |  #  | Folder Link   | Assignment Description  |
 | :-: | -----------   | ----------------------- |